dcarlini/ai-local-env/README.md

 The project is structured into the following main components:

--   **Shared Services Docker Compose**: A `docker-compose-shared.yaml` file for defining services that are common across multiple stacks.
-Currently it defines a docker bridge network which all services run in
+-   **Base Docker Compose**: `docker-compose.yml` file for defining shared services only.
+Currently it defines a docker bridge network which all services run in.

 -   **Stacks**: Pre-configured Docker Compose stacks for different services.
     -   `localllm`: includes Ollama.
 This is it's own stack as some users may want use external LLMs exclusively or outside of docker on a more powerful machine.